Bank Secrecy Act

 The bank should assign adequate staff to the identification, evaluation, and reporting of potentially suspicious activities, taking into account the bank's overall risk profile and the volume of transactions.
 Additionally, a bank should ensure that the assigned staff possess the requisite experience levels and are provided with comprehensive and ongoing training to maintain their expertise.
 Staff should also be provided with sufficient internal and external tools to allow them to properly research activities and formulate conclusions.

 Internal research tools include, but are not limited to, access to account systems and account information, including CDD and EDD information.
 CDD and EDD information will assist banks in evaluating if the unusual activity is considered suspicious.
-For additional information, refer to the core overview section, “Customer Due Diligence,” pages 63 to 65.
+For additional information, refer to the core overview section, "Customer Due Diligence," page 56.
 External research tools may include widely available Internet media search tools, as well those accessible by subscription.
 After thorough research and analysis, investigators should document conclusions including any recommendation regarding whether or not to file a SAR.

 When multiple departments are responsible for researching unusual activities (i.e., the BSA department researches BSA-related activity and the Fraud department researches fraud-related activity), the lines of communication between the departments must remain open.
 This allows banks with bifurcated processes to gain efficiencies by sharing information, reducing redundancies, and ensuring all suspicious activity is identified, evaluated, and reported.

-If applicable, reviewing and understanding suspicious activity monitoring across the organizations’ affiliates, subsidiaries, and business lines may enhance a banking organization’s ability to detect suspicious activity, and thus minimize the potential for financial losses, increased legal or compliance expenses, and reputational risk to the organization.
-Refer to the expanded overview section, “BSA/AML Compliance Program Structures,” pages 160 to 165, for further guidance.
+If applicable, reviewing and understanding suspicious activity monitoring across the organizations affiliates, subsidiaries, and business lines may enhance a banking organization's ability to detect suspicious activity, and thus minimize the potential for financial losses, increased legal or compliance expenses, and reputational risk to the organization.
+Refer to the expanded overview section, "BSA/AML Compliance Program Structures," page 155, for further guidance.

 Identifying Underlying Crime

-Banks are required to report suspicious activity that may involve money laundering, BSA violations, terrorist financing,61 and certain other crimes above prescribed dollar thresholds.
+Banks are required to report suspicious activity that may involve money laundering, BSA violations, terrorist financing,63 If a bank knows, suspects, or has reason to suspect that a customer may be linked to terrorist activity against the United States, the bank should immediately call FinCEN's Financial Institutions terrorist hot line toll-free number (866) 556-3974.
+Similarly, if any other suspected violation — such as an ongoing money laundering scheme — requires immediate attention, the bank should notify the appropriate federal banking and law enforcement agencies.
+In either case, the bank must also file a SAR. and certain other crimes above prescribed dollar thresholds.
 However, banks are not obligated to investigate or confirm the underlying crime (e.g., terrorist financing, money laundering, tax evasion, identity theft, and various types of fraud).
 Investigation is the responsibility of law enforcement.
 When evaluating suspicious activity and completing the SAR, banks should, to the best of their ability, identify the characteristics of the suspicious activity.
-Part III, section 35, of the SAR provides 20 different characteristics of suspicious activity.
-Although an "Other" category is available, the use of this category should be limited to situations that cannot be broadly identified within the 20 characteristics provided.
+Suspicious Activity Information, Part II of the SAR provides a number of categories with different types of suspicious activity.
+Within each category, there is the option of selecting "Other" if none of the suspicious activities apply.
+However, the use of "Other" should be limited to situations that cannot be broadly identified within the categories provided.

 SAR Decision Making